What is a Glass Break Sensor?

-A glass break sensor provides additional layer of security by monitoring sound and/or vibrations.
-These devices are being activated by shock waves or sounds originating from glass smashing.
+A glass break sensor provides an additional layer of security by monitoring sound and/or vibrations on a glass surface.
+These devices are being activated by shock waves or sounds originating from glass being shattered.

-You can leave your glass break detectors armed all the time, which is not the case with motion sensors.
-Obviously, you will need to switch off motions sensors while at home or at office.
+Another difference is that you can leave your glass break detectors armed all the time, which is not the case with motion sensors.
+Obviously, you will need to switch off motion sensors while at home or at the office.
 This way, the chance is you might occasionally fail to activate the motion detectors, leaving your property unprotected.

 You get enhanced security using both motion sensors and glass break sensors.
 Security experts suggest using motion sensors before glass break detectors and securing locations that are hard to secure using a glass break sensor.
 Those may include your rooftop or windowless basement.
 In both cases, an intruder can make a hole to penetrate your property.
 These are not common methods to break into the average home but are options you should consider.

-· Microphone plus microprocessor will analyzes the frequency, intensity, and timing of intrusion sounds and will detect even “soft breaks” which might otherwise go undetected.
+- If the solution has a microprocessor paired with the microphone, this will analyze the frequency, intensity, and timing of intrusion sounds and will detect even “soft breaks” which might otherwise go undetected.
 This dual technology produces minimum false alarms and is more secure.

-· Mounting on ceilings reduces the chance the signal to be obstructed by furniture or other obstacles.
+- Mounting on ceilings reduces the chance of the signal being obstructed by furniture or other obstacles.

 Why Install Glass Break Detectors